mwvgroup/pittgoogle-user-demos/MicroLIA/README.md

 The code follows MicroLIA's OGLE IV example(https://microlia.readthedocs.io/en/latest/source/Examples.html#example-ogle-iv).

-The trained model (and related configs/info) is packaged with the Cloud Function.
+The trained model is packaged here in 'trained_model' for use with the Cloud Function.
-The directory name represents the training dataset